vseslav-k/GaulishCipher/README.md

 - `offset`: constant value by which each byte will be offset
 - `offPower`:  Multiplied with `offset`  before offsetting the current byte by it
-- `posPower`: Multiplied with current byte index before offsetting the current byte by it
+- `posPower`: Multiplied with the current byte index before offsetting the current byte by it
-- `prevPower`: Multiplied with previous (already encrypted) byte value before offsetting the current byte by it
+- `prevPower`: Multiplied with the previous (already encrypted) byte value before offsetting the current byte by it
-- `initSalt`: Acts as previous byte value for the first byte of the file
+- `initSalt`: Acts as the previous byte value for the first byte of the file
 - `cap`: mods the sum of all above mentioned offsets before it is applied

 So each byte is shifted by a modifier, where modifer = (offset * offPower + current byte index * posPower + previous encrypted byte value * prevPower) % cap +1

-note that if the current byte index is 0, initSalt is used instead of previous encrypted byte value
+note that if the current byte index is 0, initSalt is used instead of the previous encrypted byte value

 ---

 ## 🔄 Magic Numbers

 Aside from the previously described "core transformation", each byte also undergoes a "magic number" transformation.
-For each byte, a magic number is generated, based on its calculated modifier, index, and their modulo relation to various key values.
+For each byte, a magic number is generated based on its calculated modifier, index, and its modulo relation to various key values.
-This proccess is non-linear and non-continous, however, fully deterministic For most bytes the magic number will be 0, however for a significant portion, it will be nonzero.
+This process is non-linear and non-continuous, however, fully deterministic For most bytes the magic number will be 0; however for a significant portion, it will be nonzero.

 Magic numbers are generated with the `generateMagicNumber` function, which is implemented through a series of arbitrary if-return statements